devbar/Rosetta-Stone-Of-Patterns/Creational/AbstractFactory/BeerShop/CSharp/README.md

 # BeerShop

 I started up to create a simple example combining AutoFac and Abstract Factories.
-The BeerShopService uses differnt implementations of IRepository to save data in memory or in JSON file.
+The BeerShopService uses different implementations of IRepository to save data in memory or in JSON file.
 At the end of the day, I am not convinced if abstract factories are the best choice to solve the problem.
 The primary problem is to keep the constructor injection simple and avoid implementation complexity.

 ## When to use (Abstract) Factories